-GED 7878 - Teaching ESL and World Languages in K-12 Part I
+GED 7878 - Teaching ESL K-12 Part I

-Goals: To introduce students to the history, theory, pedagogy, and management of teaching second-language learners in K 12.
-This course provides ESL and world language candidates with a foundation in best practice literacy instruction for K 12 students.
+Goals: To introduce students to the history, theory, pedagogy, and management of teaching second-language learners in K-12.
+This course provides ESL and world language candidates with a foundation in best practice literacy instruction for K-12 students.
 First in a two-course sequence.

 Content: The nature of literacy in a second language; research on teaching and learning in these areas; and the motivation, engagement, and management of K-12 students.
 This course includes 30 hours of clinical experience outside of scheduled class time - dates, times, and school sites to be determined.
+This is a graduate level course with graduate level expectations.

-Target audience: K-12 ESL and World Language licensure candidates
+Target audience: K-12 ESL licensure candidates